richelbilderbeek/bevy_tdd_book/hello_world.md

 ## Conclusion

 We can now create an `App`.
 It does nothing.
-However, we do have tested everything (i.e. nothing) it does!
+We do have tested everything (i.e. nothing) it does!

 Full code can be found at [https://github.com/richelbilderbeek/bevy_tdd_book_hello_world](https://github.com/richelbilderbeek/bevy_tdd_book_hello_world)